FLITE – Faculty Leadership for International Training and Exchange

 Project.
 Participants - working individually or in teams - design a project to be implemented at their institutions following the program.
 The project is guided by IE Mentors who guide and advise the project throughout the course with regular meetings and written evaluations and assessments.
 Participants are required to submit a final written Project Report at the conclusion of the course, and a Project Presentation during the Overseas Faculty Development Seminar.

 Overseas Faculty Development Seminar.
-After completing the online coursework, participants attend a 10-12 day professional development seminar at an Overseas Research Center (ORC) in the CAORC network.
+After completing the online coursework, participants attend a 10-12 day professional development seminar at an American Overseas Research Center (AORC) in the CAORC network.
 During the seminar, participants engage in a variety of in-country activities, including lectures, discussions, site visits, and hands-on experiences at universities, NGOs, and historical and cultural sites.
 Participants also have opportunities to connect with local university faculty and researchers.
 At the culmination of the seminar, participants deliver their Project Presentation.

 Course Objectives